 This information explains the causes, diagnosis, and treatment of Barrett’s esophagus.

 The exact cause of Barrett’s esophagus is not known.
 Most people with Barrett’s esophagus have long-standing gastroesophageal reflux disease (GERD).
-GERD is the backflow of stomach contents into the esophagus.
-It is commonly called reflux.
-It can cause a burning feeling in the throat or chest known as heartburn.
+GERD is when your stomach contents flow back into your esophagus.
+It is also called reflux.
+GERD can cause a burning feeling in the throat or chest known as heartburn.

 - Obese or overweight

-The treatment for Barrett’s esophagus will be different if pre-cancerous tissue is found.
-This tissue is called dysplasia.
+The treatment for Barrett’s esophagus will be different if you have dysplasia.
 Levels of dysplasia range from low-grade to high-grade.
-The level of dysplasia influences the risk of progressing to cancer and determines the type of treatment needed.
-The two main types of treatment for dysplasia are endoscopic treatments and surgery.
+The level of dysplasia shows the cancer risk and helps your doctor decide the type of treatment needed.

 Endoscopic treatments aim to destroy or remove the abnormal tissue without surgery.
 The types of endoscopic treatments include:

-- Endoscopic mucosal resection (EMR).
-A salt solution may be injected under the abnormal tissue to raise it during the endoscopy exam.
+- Endoscopic mucosal resection (EMR): A salt solution may be injected under the abnormal tissue to raise it during the endoscopy exam.
 The tissue is then shaved off and examined.

-Your doctor will recommend treatment and follow-up exams.
+If you have Barrett’s esophagus, your doctor will recommend treatment and follow-up exams.
 In addition, try to follow some lifestyle changes such as: